Open-CSP/PageSync/README.md

 ```php
 $wgWSPageSync['filePath'] =  $IP . '/wspsFiles';
 ```
+Make sure the map has the correct right for WSPageSync to store files

 Files from the File namespace will also be synced.

 ## Special page usage
-By default the special page shows a list of all Wiki pages set for synching.
+By default the special page shows a list of all Wiki pages set for syncing.

 Further actions can be found in the menu on the Special Page.